-There are two types of leather; full grain and top grain leather.
+Leather comes in two types namely, full grain and top grain.
 Specifically, full-grain leather is the highest quality with a beautiful, natural look that develops a patina quickly.
-On the other hand, top grain leather can also develop patina but takes longer.
+On the other hand, top-grain leather can also develop patina but takes longer.

-How fast or well leather develops patina depends on its treatment process.
+The treatment process used on the leather determines how fast or well your wallet develops a patina.
 For instance, vegetable-tanned leather is the best for patina, while chrome-tanned leather will never look old.

 The difference arises because vegetable-tanned leather is treated with plant-based oils, whereas chrome-tanned leather is treated with chemicals.
-Consequently, the process makes vegetable-tanned leather more natural and receptive to the environment, giving you that sought-after patina quickly.
+Consequently, the process makes vegetable-tanned leather more natural and receptive to the environment, hastening the aging process.

 These leathers have a thicker grain structure, allowing them to age well.
 They also include more natural oils and waxes, which creates a glossy patina over time.

 The following table shows a comparison of the different types of leather and how they show patina:

 What Types of Leather Develop Patina?